 Power Spectral Density—represents the image in the frequency domain.
 Low frequencies are represented as solid lines.
 High frequencies can be seen as speckles.
-The colour of the frequency plot indicates the dominant colour tone in the image.
+The color of the frequency plot indicates the dominant color tone in the image.

-Vectorscope—displays a circular chart which monitors an image's colour information.
-Saturation is measured from the centre outwards from desaturation to full saturation.
+Vectorscope—displays a circular chart which monitors an image's color information.
+Saturation is measured from the center outwards from desaturation to full saturation.
 The direction of the pattern indicates the image's hue.

 The following settings are available in the panel: